agrifooddatacanada/OCA_Composer/README.md

 - The received file is automatically named `schema.json`.
 - The file path is set to `oca_bundle.json`.
 - The file type is `application/json`.
-- The file is wrapped in an array when setting state, as the validator expects an array of files.
+- The file is wrapped in an array when setting state, as the verifier expects an array of files.

 ## Development Status